mocabe/yave/README.md

 The main advantages of FRVPL compared to traditional data-driven VPLs are:
 * Avoiding unneccesary computations with lazy evaluation.
-* Parameter value independent representatio for sequential execution.
+* Parameter value independent representation of reactive execution.
 * Implicit representation of parameter dependency.
 * Incremental computation by graph reduction and data flow analysis.
 * Modern language functionality like higher-order functions.